 Architecture

 MBCTD pairs a Siamese ConvNeXt-Base encoder (initialized with DINOv3 LVD1689M weights) with a full-resolution U-Net decoder.
-At each encoder scale, before/after features are fused as [before, after, before−after, |before−after|] and projected through 1×1 → 3×3 convolutions.
-The decoder uses PixelShuffle upsampling to avoid checkerboard artifacts, and high-resolution skip connections at 1/2 and full resolution inject the raw input pair directly into the final layers — preserving the fine building boundaries that low-resolution skips would blur.
+At each encoder scale, before and after features are fused as [before, after, before−after, |before−after|] and projected through 1×1 and 3×3 convolutions.
+The decoder uses PixelShuffle upsampling to avoid checkerboard artifacts.
+High-resolution skip connections at half and full resolution inject the raw input pair directly into the final layers.
+This preserves the fine building boundaries that low-resolution skips would otherwise blur.

 Results